paulorodriguesxv/twijournal/README.md

 ### Adapters
   1. **endpoints**
       Endpoints are the classes that handle the requests to the server.
 It could be a REST API, or a GraphQL API, or a websocket API.
-In this example, we use a REST API from fastapi.
+In this example, we use a REST API (REST Maturity level 3 - Hateoas) from fastapi.
 But it easy to change to Flask, or any other framework, even AWS lambdas.

       1. **fastapi**
       2. **Extending**: flask and another framework, lambdaserver, etc.